-That’s a huge topic, especially because smart campers could write massic tomes about “shelter systems” (tents, to the layperson, and tents to the slightly-less-laypeople).
+That’s a huge topic, especially because smart campers could write massic tomes about “shelter systems” (tents, to the layperson, and hammocks to the slightly-less-laypeople).
 I’ll get into selecting a hammock in a future post — I’ve been through the beginner learning curve, and I’d love to help some people flatten that curve so they can start hanging with confidence.
-(That sounded terrible, but there’s now way I’m deleting it.)
+(That sounded terrible, but there’s no way I’m deleting it.)

 I’m going to focus this particular post on the type of stuff nobody really mentions, yet will still be incredibly handy.

 Here is my list of items I consider camping essentials, and highly recommend for any camper who is doing some short-range backpacking or car camping.
 This isn’t for RV people.

 Campers absolutely need light.
 I recommend a minimum of two types: a head-mounted light that allows you to operate hands free, and a lantern of some sort.

 I’m largely brand- and model-agnostic about head lights.

 But I am a hardcore fan of the MPOWERD Luci solar-powered inflatable lantern.
 Stick it in the sun for 8 hours to get about 12 hours of charge out of it.
 Heck, hang it deflated on your backpack.

 It’s waterproof, low-fuss gear that will not let you down.
 It’s also cheap, with models starting below $20.